Blecki/dwarfcorp/README.md

 ## Project Structure
 There are several projects under the main folder:

-* **DwarfCorpCore** contains the core source code of the game, and is intended to be more-or-less platform independent.
-This is **not to be compiled.**
 * **DwarfCorpXNA** contains source code for XNA builds of the game.
-Most source files here should just be symbolic links to **DwarfCorpCore**.
 * **DwarfCorpFNA** Contains source code for the FNA build.
-Most of the files in here are symbolic links to **DwarfCorpCore** in a flat directory structure.
+Most of the files in here are just cross-included from DwarfCorpXNA, but using different linked libraries and compile flags.
 * **DwarfCorpContent** Contains images, sounds, music, and content configuration files for DwarfCorp.
-Most assets in this content project may not be redistributed.
+Most assets in this content project may not be redistributed without the consent of Completely Fair Games Ltd.
 * **LibNoise** Is a fork of LibNosie.NET noise generation library.
-* **JSON.NET** Is a fork of the JSON.NET data serialization library.
 * **FNA** is a fork of XNA-FNA.

 ## Licensing